-- (2) Amounts shown do not reflect compensation actually received by the directors.
-Instead, the amounts shown above are the grant date fair value for stock awards issued in the form of option awards granted in fiscal 2015 The assumptions used to calculate the grant date fair value of the option awards are set forth in Note 6, "Employee Benefit Plans," included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 26, 2015 filed with the SEC.
-The derived grant fair value for the stock options is recognized, for financial statement purposes, over the number of days of service required for the option to vest in full.
-As of December 26, 2015, Messrs.
-Bendush, Bilodeau, Caggia, Ciardella and Funke had options to purchase 10,000, 20,000, 10,000, 25,000 and 10,000 shares of Cohu Common Stock outstanding, respectively. - (3) Mr. Bilodeau elected to defer his fees under the 2005 Plan.
+- (1) Amounts shown do not reflect compensation actually received by the directors.
+Instead, the amounts shown above are the grant date fair value for stock awards issued in the form of RSUs granted in fiscal 2016.
+The assumptions used to calculate the grant date fair value of the stock awards are set forth in Note 6, "Employee Benefit Plans," included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 31, 2016 filed with the SEC.
+The derived grant date fair value for the stock award is recognized, for financial statement purposes, over the number of days of service required for the award to vest in full.
+As of December 31, 2016, Messrs.
+Bendush, Bilodeau, Ciardella and each had 8,888 RSUs outstanding, Mr. Caggia had 9,988 RSUs outstanding, Mr. Donahue had 119,401 and Mr. Funke had 11,088. - (2) During the year ended December 31, 2016 Messrs.
+Bilodeau and Ciardella elected to defer all or a portion of their fees under the 2005 Plan.
 The deferred amount is credited in the form of DSU awards and ultimately payable in shares of Cohu common stock, if the Director ceases to be a Director for any reason, upon the occurrence of a change in control of Cohu or at a future date selected at the time of deferral.
-As of December 26, 2015, Messrs.
-Bilodeau and Ciardella had 48,947 and 2,741 DSUs, respectively. - (4) Mr. Casari resigned from the Board on April 6, 2015. - (5) Mr. Funke was elected to the Board effective March 9, 2015. - (6) Mr. Harrigian retired from the Board on May 12, 2015.
+As of December 31, 2016, Messrs.
+Bilodeau, Ciardella and Donahue had 60,940, 9,469 and 57,229 DSUs, respectively.